 Every story has a moral.
 What do you want the moral of your story to be?
 Here is how you can pen a beautiful one, an inspiring story, as promising as the dreams you carry in your heart.”.

-What do you do if someone asks you why are you sad?
+What do you do if someone asks you why you are sad?
 Usually, you will tell them a story behind your sadness.
 That, so-and-so did or didn’t do something for me, or that such-and-such person said xyz to me, or that my life is really difficult, and so on.
 What’s particularly interesting, purely from a psychological perspective, is that we don’t view these stories as stories but reasons.

 We believe we have a legitimate reason for feeling down or sad.
-Maybe that’s true but mostly it’s subjective, these are not the reasons but stories we tell ourselves.
+Maybe that’s true but mostly it’s subjective, these are not the reasons but the stories we tell ourselves.

 Three bandits looted a family of wayfarers passing through the woods.
 They killed everyone in the family except the young wife whom they took with them.
 Late into the night, they got a little drunk and tried to force themselves upon the woman.
-Knowing she wouldn’t be able to get out their grip with force, she played along and served them more liquor.
+Knowing she wouldn’t be able to get out of their grip with force, she played along and served them more liquor.
 A wee bit later when they were tipsier and relaxed, she managed to escape unscathed.
 While trying to get out of the forest, in the pre-dawn hours, she saw the enlightened and serene Mahavira meditating under a tree.
 The calmness that surrounded him immediately put the young woman at ease.